concise-ee/k8s-ws/README.md

 and after about half minute you should see effects of autoscaler.

 ## Step 6: Create configmap

+Let's attach configmap as file to our containers.
+> When creating deployment we provided some configuration values via environment variables.
+> Using secrets would be another option (out of the scope for this WS).

 Create configuration source file for k8s configmap, for example `some.conf`:
 ```properties
 test=1